Who should I contact to get more information about Pinole Hercules Little League (PHLL) or to get an answer to a specific question?

 Can I get a refund?

 The league realizes that sometime your plans change after you register your child.
-In an effort to set team rosters and minimize disruptions caused by ineligible player registrations, player drops and withdrawals, the league has adopted the following refund policy.
+To set team rosters and minimize disruptions caused by ineligible player registrations, player drops and withdrawals, the league has adopted the following refund policy.

 All refunds are subject to the discretion of the league President.
 All refund requests must be emailed with reason for cancellation to firstname.lastname@example.org.
 No refund will be processed without an email request.